jasonmw324/Bridge-Condition-Classification/README.md

 ## **Dataset Overview**
 This analysis uses real-world data from the [National Bridge Inventory (NBI)](https://www.fhwa.dot.gov/bridge/nbi.cfm), including information collected on 14,987 Georgia bridges in 2021.

+**Data Preparation:**
-The original dataset contained hundreds of variables, many of which were identifiers or not directly related to bridge condition.
-It should be noted that `age` and `reconstructed` were derived through feature engineering.
-The final set of variables used in the analysis includes:
+The original dataset contained over 100 variables, many of which were identifiers, administrative codes, or not directly related to structural condition.
+An initial subset of approximately 16 structurally and operationally relevant variables were selected based on domain knowledge.

+**Feature Engineering:**
+New variables were created to enhance model predictiveness:
+- `age` – Calculated as `2021 - year_built` to capture bridge aging effects
+- `reconstructed` – Binary indicator derived from reconstruction history to identify bridges that have undergone major renovations

+**Feature Selection:**
+A baseline Random Forest model was then fitted to assess feature importance, further reducing the feature set to the most predictive variables for the final model.

+**Final Variables Used:**

 - `adt` – Average daily traffic
 - `structure_len_mt` – Total bridge length in meters